MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 #### Control policy source precedence

-As stated previously, if policy is set in MDM or GPM, that value will override any value provided by EAC.
-If you want the EAC policy to override MDM/GPM policy you can set the override in the  **CloudPolicyOverridesPlatformPolicy** policy.
+As stated previously, if policy is set in MDM or GPM, that value will override any value provided by Microsoft Edge Managment Service.
+If you want the Microsoft Edge Management Service policy to override MDM/GPM policy you can set the override in the  **CloudPolicyOverridesPlatformPolicy** policy.
 This is a private policy and must be set via the registry.
-You must use Edge Canary 114.0.1823.0.

 > [!IMPORTANT]
 > This policy is highly experimental and will probably change in both name and functionality at any time before General Availability.
 Don't take any dependencies on it and only use it for testing.

 Set the value of [CloudPolicyOverridesPlatformPolicy] under the key `SOFTWARE\Policies\Microsoft\Edge` in either `HKLM` or `HKCU`.
 If the key isn't there you can create it.
-In the following command line example, remember to use your profile ID and restart Microsoft Edge if it's open.
+In the following command line example, remember to use your token ID and restart Microsoft Edge if it's open.

 ```
 reg add HKLM\Software\Policies\Microsoft\Edge /v CloudPolicyOverridesPlatformPolicy /t REG_ DWORD /d 1